sweeneyd/FEM-FEniCS/README.md

 - **Poisson**: Documentation for solving the 2D Poisson equation using a continuous Galerkin finite element method.

 - **ParticleTracing**: A mini-project containing a simulation of pressure-driven flow through a pipe and using the solution to trace particles, tied together with Bash scripts.

+- **Poission-Nernst-Planck**: A mini-project recreating figures from a 2018 paper by Gao & Sun that solves the PNP equations for drift-diffusion using a mixed element formulation (CG/RT)